Tall Grass Prairie Natural Area

-Nearly 1,000 species are known to use these habitats, including many that are listed on national or provincial endangered species lists.
-Half of the global population of the endangered western prairie fringed orchid occurs here.
+Thousands of species are known to use these habitats, including many that are listed on national or provincial endangered species lists.
+Over half of the province of Manitoba's population of the endangered western prairie fringed orchid occurs here.

 Tall Grass Prairie emerging buds & bugs